 You don’t want all your efforts on the online store to go to waste by not employing powerful SEO techniques.
 You need to make sure that your ecommerce platform of choice allows profound SEO principles to be applied.

-From the SEO and marketing perspective, both Magento and Shopify offer various functionalities and integration with marketing tools to maximize the ROI of your efforts.
+From the SEO and marketing perspective while comparing Magento vs shopify, both offer various functionalities and integration with marketing tools to maximize the ROI of your efforts.
 Both platforms allow basic functionalities to optimize the store level content to ensure higher SERP positions that directly translates into revenue for the store.

 Shopify brings a basic set of SEO options.
 For example, you can edit meta tags and optimize inventory and product pages in SEO-friendly ways.
 Furthermore, this platform allows for in-depth optimization that involves modifying the file structure that makes it easier for search crawlers to do their job.
 The most prominent limitation is that Shopify stores are self-hosted, which means that you can’t make any server-level configurations.